-The SOC driver class is characterized by heavy reuse of intellectual property (IP) to improve design productivity, and by system integration that potentially encompasses heterogeneous technologies.
-SOCs exist to provide low cost and high integration.
+As noted above, the most basic SOC challenge is presented by implementation productivity and manufacturing cost, which require greater reuse as well as platform-based design, silicon implementation regularity, or other novel circuit and system architecture paradigms.
+A second basic challenge is the heterogeneous integration of components from multiple implementation fabrics (such as reprogrammable, memory, analog and radio frequency (RF), MEMS, and software).
+The SOC driver class is characterized by heavy reuse of intellectual property (IP) to improve design productivity, and by system integration of heterogeneous technologies, to provide low cost and high integration.
 Cost considerations drive the deployment of low-power process and low-cost packaging solutions, along with fast-turnaround time design methodologies.
 The latter, in turn, require new standards and methodologies for IP description, IP test (including built-in self-test and self-repair), block interface synthesis, etc. Integration considerations drive the demand for heterogeneous technologies (Flash, DRAM, analog and RF, MEMS, ferroelectric RAM (FeRAM), magnetic RAM (MRAM), chemical sensors, etc.) in which particular system components (memory, sensors, etc.) are implemented, as well as the need for chip-package co-optimization.
 Thus, SOC is the driver for convergence of multiple technologies not only in the same system package, but also potentially in the same manufacturing process.
-This chapter discusses the nature and evolution of SOCs with respect to three variants driven respectively by multi-technology integration (MT), high performance (HP), and low power and low cost (LP).
-This partition is by no means disjointed, but rather reflects separate driving concerns (e.g., low-power design is high-performance design, but must also reduce package and system cost).
+This chapter discusses the nature and evolution of SOCs with respect to several variants driven respectively by integration (multi-technology integration or MT), high performance (HP) with emphasis on (a) networking and (b) consumer stationary segments, and low power/cost (LP) with emphasis on the consumer portable segment.